Welcome to Venice Beach

 Venice Beach Real Estate Insights

-Venice Beach homes run the gamut from modest bungalows to mansions to luxury condos and lofts, with a variety of architecture from early 1900s Craftsman to Socal bungalows to contemporary and southwestern influences.
+Homes for sale in Venice Beach run the gamut from modest bungalows to mansions to luxury condos and lofts, with a variety of architecture from early 1900s Craftsman to Socal bungalows to contemporary and southwestern influences.
 The median selling price in October 2015 was $1.73 million and $1,236 per square foot.
-The asking price for homes has increased just under 25 percent from October 2014, while the number of homes listed for sale has increased eight percent.
+The asking price for homes for sale in Venice Beach CA has increased just under 25 percent from October 2014, while the number of homes listed for sale has increased eight percent.

 The People and Lifestyle